Cape Neddick Lighthouse

 History of Nubble Lighthouse

 Nubble Lighthouse boasts a captivating history that spans over a century, illuminating the rugged coastline of Maine and guiding countless ships safely through its treacherous waters.
-Commissioned in 1879, the lighthouse was constructed to aid mariners navigating the rocky shores and dangerous shoals of Cape Neddick.
-Plans for a lighthouse at this location had been considered since 1837, and Congress approved funding for its construction in 1874.
+Authorized by President Rutherford B. Hayes and first illuminated on July 1, 1879, the lighthouse was constructed to aid mariners navigating the rocky shores and dangerous shoals of Cape Neddick.
+Local mariners had requested a light on the Nubble as early as 1807, but it took the wreck of the bark Isidore in 1842 and decades of advocacy before Congress finally appropriated $15,000 for construction in 1874.
+The cast-iron sections of the tower were manufactured at a foundry in Portland and transported to the island aboard the lighthouse tender USS Myrtle in April 1879.

 The construction of Nubble Lighthouse was a testament to the ingenuity and craftsmanship of its builders, who braved the elements to erect a structure that would stand the test of time.
 Perched atop a rocky outcrop on Nubble Island, the lighthouse’s distinctive silhouette quickly became a familiar sight to sailors and locals alike, serving as a symbol of hope and reassurance in an often-unforgiving landscape.

 Over the years, Nubble Lighthouse has weathered storms, wars, and technological advancements with grace and resilience.
-The lighthouse was automated in 1987, replacing the need for a full-time keeper.
-Its iconic white tower with a black lantern remains an enduring symbol of Maine’s maritime heritage, inspiring awe and admiration in all who behold it.
+The light was electrified in 1938, automated in 1987, and transferred from the U.S. Coast Guard to the Town of York in 1998 under the Maine Lights Program.
+The tower has been painted white since 1902, having been originally painted a reddish-brown when first lit in 1879.
+Its iconic white silhouette with a black lantern remains an enduring symbol of Maine’s maritime heritage.

 Today, Nubble Lighthouse stands as a cherished landmark and a testament to the enduring bond between humanity and the sea.
-Its flashing red beacon, with an isophase light pattern of equal illumination and darkness every five seconds, continues to guide ships safely through the waters of the Atlantic Ocean, ensuring the safety of mariners and preserving the lighthouse’s legacy for future generations to enjoy.
+Its red beacon, with an isophase pattern of three seconds on and three seconds off, continues to guide ships safely through the waters of the Atlantic Ocean.
+The original 1879 fourth-order Fresnel lens is still in use, one of only eight remaining in active Maine lighthouses.

 Nubble Lighthouse Architecture and Design